philipwalton/blog/_posts/2013-01-13-native-object-oriented-css-a-proposal.markdown

 }
 {% endhighlightjs %}

-Now that we have our abstract grid system, we can extend from it to build a basic site layout.
-Let's build a site with a header, footer, and content area with three columns.
-The left and right columns are 25% of the width and the center column is 50% of the width.
+Now that we have our base grid system, we can extend from it to build a basic site layout.
+Let's build a site with a header, footer, and content area with three columns, the center column being half the width and the left and right columns each being a quarter.

 {% highlightjs %}
 <header>...</header>